 The trial began on September 4, 1917, but was dismissed on September 28 as the jury was deadlocked eleven to one for acquittal.
 A second trial in November resulted in Kelly being acquitted of all charges.

 By the time the trial began, most Montgomery County citizens were convinced that Kelly was being framed as part of a conspiracy led by Frank Jones.
-They believed Jones had tried using his money and influence to pack the jury.
+They believed Jones had tried to pack the jury with his money and influence.

 Another suspect was Henry Lee Moore (no relation to Josiah Moore), who was thought to be a serial killer.
 Several months after the Villisca murder, Henry was convicted of the murder of his mother and grandmother with an axe.
 He was also suspected of the killings in Colorado Springs, Colorado, and Ellsworth and Paola, Kansas.
 The cases were similar enough that the same person committed all; however, this was never proven.